Welcome to Psychotherapy

 Cancellation of an initial consultation - no charge.

 On-going treatment: The fee secures your session space.
 I normally charge for cancelled sessions.
-Reasonable consideration will be given to exceptions concerning this on an individual basis.
+Where exceptions are made this will be on an individual basis.

-Invoices are provided for all sessions.
-These are normally provided at the end of the calendar month or can be session by session.
+Invoices are provided for all sessions normally at the end of the calendar month or can be session by session.
 Settlement of payments can be made by BACS transfer within 7 days of invoice date.

 You can contact me to arrange an initial consultation appointment.
 This gives the opportunity to explore why you are thinking of psychotherapy treatment, readiness to do so, the commitment this involves and our compatibility to work together therapeutically.

-I work from private offices located in Pelynt, Looe, Cornwall.
+Sessions are held in a private consulting room located in Pelynt, near Looe, Cornwall.

 © Rita Inak-Hale